-Click HERE to watch this video of a fascinating conversation with Meredith Bergmann, sculptor of the Boston Women’s Memorial and the recently completed Women’s Rights Pioneers Monument in Central Park, New York City.
-Meredith discusses her work and how the monuments came to be during a recent … [Read more...] about Conversation with Meredith Bergmann, Sculptor of 2 Women’s Monuments [VIDEO]
+Click HERE to watch this video of a fascinating conversation with Meredith Bergmann, sculptor of the Boston Women’s Memorial and the Women’s Rights Pioneers Monument in Central Park, New York City.
+Meredith discusses her work and how the monuments came to be during one of Boston Women’s Heritage … [Read more...] about Conversation with Meredith Bergmann, Sculptor of 2 Women’s Monuments [VIDEO]

 To watch the 4-minute video, click ---> Virtual Tour of Highlights of Boston Women's Heritage Trails Online Guided Tour of highlights from our trails We are delighted to announce that the City of Boston Mayor’s Office of Tourism, Sports and Entertainment has filmed and posted a video of the … [Read more...] about Take a Virtual Tour of BWHT Highlights!
 [VIDEO short]